pyav/labs/README.md

  **ls -l a.out**

+#### Check memory leak
+Execute the following command to check mem-leak for the object file generated after compiling the c code:

+ **valgrind -v --tool=memcheck --leak-check=yes ./a.out**

 ### Execute Java code
 The compilation of a **.java** file with javac command (as given above) generates a **.class** file which can be run by the following